 Physical Examination and Health Assessment - Binder Ready, 8th Edition

-With an easy-to-follow approach and unmatched learning support, Jarvis’ Physical Examination and Health Assessment, 8th Edition is the most authoritative, complete, and easily-implemented solution for health assessment courses in nursing.
-This tightly integrated learning package continues to center on Carolyn Jarvis’s trademark clear, logical, and holistic approach to physical examination and health assessment across the patient lifespan.
-It’s packed with vivid illustrations, step-by-step guidance and evidence-based content to provide a complete approach of health assessment skills and physical examination.
-With a fresh focus on today’s need-to-know information, the 8th edition integrates QSEN and interprofessional collaboration, enhanced inclusion of LGBTQ issues, a new standalone Vital Signs chapter, and enhanced EHR and documentation content.
+With an easy-to-follow approach and unmatched learning support, Jarvis’ Physical Examination and Health Assessment, 8th Edition is the most authoritative, complete, and easily implemented solution for health assessment courses for nursing.
+This tightly integrated learning package continues to center on Carolyn Jarvis’s trademark clear, logical, and holistic approach to teaching physical examination and health assessment across the patient lifespan.
+It’s packed with vivid illustrations, step-by-step guidance, and evidence-based content to provide a complete approach to health assessment and physical examination for nursing students.
+It also includes a rich assortment of time-saving support tools — such as pre-made lesson plans, video clips, checklists, lecture slides, a test bank, and student learning activities — to help keep students engaged and thinking critically throughout the entire learning process.
+With a fresh focus on today’s need-to-know information, the 8th edition integrates QSEN and interprofessional collaboration, features enhanced inclusion of LGBTQ issues, includes a new standalone Vital Signs chapter, and provides enhanced EHR and and documentation content.